 Ingredients

-- 5 Pounds Yukon Gold potatoes peeled and cut into 1 inch pieces
+- 5 Pounds Yukon Gold potatoes peeled and cut into 1-inch pieces

-- 1 cup light sour cream or vegan substitute
+- 1 cup sour cream

-- 6 tablespoons butter or vegan substitute
+- 6 tablespoons butter divided

 - 1 teaspoon salt